Gantali Pora

 Gantali Pora is a village in Bijbehara tehsil, Anantnag district, of the Indian union territory of Jammu and Kashmir.
 As of 2011 the village had a population of 713 split into 80 households with males forming 353(49.5%) of the populace and females 360(51.5).
 Its elevation is approximately 890m above MSL.
-While Urdu is the official language, Kashmiri is also mostly spoken.
+Kashmiri is mostly spoken while people also understand Urdu and Hindi.